Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 Difficulty factor: Intermediate

-Liquid nitrogen is cold.
-Very cold.
-At -346°F, it has some unique possibilities in the kitchen.
-Liquid nitrogen gained notoriety thanks to Chef Heston Blumenthal who used it in a variety of dishes back in the 2000s.
+At -346°F, liquid nitrogen is very cold and offers some unique possibilities in the kitchen.
+It gained notoriety thanks to Chef Heston Blumenthal who used it in a variety of dishes back in the 2000s.

 Best uses for liquid nitrogen in the kitchen